-The Final Basel III Capital Rule requires banks to maintain a capital conservation buffer of common equity Tier 1 capital ("CET1") above the regulatory minimum ratio in an amount greater than 2.5 percent of risk-weighted assets.
+The Final Basel III Capital Rule requires banking organizations to maintain a capital conservation buffer of CET1 capital above the regulatory minimum ratio in an amount greater than 2.5 percent of RWA.
 The buffer is required to be phased-in over a transition period of four years commencing on January 1, 2016.
-The Federal Banking Agencies may also implement an institution-specific countercyclical buffer which would augment the capital conservation buffer by up to 2.5 percent (currently 0% as of March 31, 2015).
-A CET1 ratio below the minimum capital ratios and the combined capital conservation buffer and the countercyclical buffer (when applicable) might restrict a bank's ability to distribute capital and make discretionary bonus payments.
+A CET1 ratio below the minimum capital ratios and the capital conservation buffer will restrict a bank's ability to distribute capital and make discretionary bonus payments.